18F/bpa-DOL-WHD-14-c/first_order/ISSUE_TEMPLATE.md

-# Question/Comment on the 14(c) Web Application Tool
+# Question/Comment on Department of Labor 14(c) RFQ

 ## Name and affiliation
-{please provide information about your job/role in the acquistion process as well as your organization}
+{please provide information about your job/role in the Agile BPA process as well as your organization}

 ## Section of RFQ documents
 {please be specific about the section of the RFQ documents you have a question or comment about, if applicable}